 A no contact directive may include the following language: "Be advised that you are not to have contact with First Name, Last Initial of any kind, direct or indirect, until further notice.
 This includes, but is not limited to: face-to-face/in-person, telephone, e-mail, text message, social networking sites, written communication, video and other electronic communication, and contact through third parties.
-Any attempt to contact this person may be construed as harassment and result in disciplinary and/or legal action."
+Any attempt to contact this person might be considered harassment and could result in disciplinary action."